The Meaning Behind “QLONA” by Karol G and Peso Pluma

 Videos by American Songwriter

 Columbian artist Karol G is now riding a Latin wave formerly dominated by men.
-With her fame, she’s given a voice to the female perspective, telling good, bad, and ugly stories about women.
-She fought for this space in music and had to break cultural and gender barriers on her way to becoming one of the most streamed women in music.
+With her fame, she’s given a voice to the female perspective, telling good, bad, and sometimes uncomfortable stories about women.
+So she fought for this space in music and broke cultural and gender barriers, becoming one of the most streamed women in music.

-On the streets of Colombia, she heard men singing about women, often in a demeaning way.
-Karol G struggled with attempts to fit in with the music scene while being honest with who she was as both an artist and person.
+On the streets of Colombia, she heard men singing about women, often demeaningly.
+Karol G struggled to fit in with the music scene while being honest about who she was as an artist.

-Their reggaetón hit is called “QLONA,” pronounced Culona, and features on Karol G’s latest mixtape, Mañana Será Bonito (Bichota Season).
+Their downtempo reggaetón hit is called “QLONA,” pronounced culona.
+It appears on Karol G’s latest mixtape, Mañana Será Bonito (Bichota Season).

 Not Lost in Translation